-4 Documents in scope of request
+4 Document in scope of request

-The Department has identified 12 documents as falling within the scope of your request.
-These documents were in the possession of the Department on 26 October 2017 when your request was received.
+In accordance with section 17 of the FOI Act, the Department has used its computer system to produce one document that contains information that falls within the scope of your request.
+The data produced in the document existed in the possession of the Department on 8 November 2017 when your request was received.

-Attachment A is a schedule which describes the relevant documents and sets out my decision in relation to each of them.
+Attachment A is a schedule which describes the relevant document and sets out my decision in relation to each of them.